Oregon Route 293

-Oregon Route 293 is a state highway in the north-central part of the U.S. state of Oregon.
-It runs from Willowdale to Antelope and is known as the Antelope Highway No. 293 (see Oregon highways and routes).
+Oregon Route 293 is a state highway located in the north-central part of the U.S. state of Oregon.
+Stretching from Willowdale to Antelope, it is known as the Antelope Highway No. 293 (see Oregon highways and routes).

-Oregon Route 293 is a post-2002 number.

-Despite its odd number, Oregon Route 293 is an east–west highway.
-It was not signed as a state highway until at least the 1990s.
-It is believed that Oregon Route 293 signs were posted in error, as OR 293 has always been the internal ODOT highway number.
-In 2002, ODOT changed its policy to allow signing of otherwise unnumbered state highways, so Oregon Route 293 officially came into existence.
-Its main purpose is to connect rural Wheeler and Gilliam counties to the Bend metropolitan area.
-Most of Oregon Route 293 is located in Wasco County, although about a mile is in Jefferson County.
+Oregon Route 293 is an east-west highway despite having an odd number.
+It was not initially signed as a state highway until at least the 1990s.
+There is speculation that Oregon Route 293 signs were posted in error, as OR 293 has always been the internal highway number used by the Oregon Department of Transportation (ODOT).
+However, in 2002, ODOT revised its policy to allow for the signage of otherwise unnumbered state highways, resulting in the official establishment of Oregon Route 293.
+It primarily serves the purpose of connecting the rural areas of Wheeler and Gilliam counties to the Bend metropolitan area.
+The majority of the route is situated within Wasco County, with a small portion extending into Jefferson County.